 What to consider when buying a tea kettle?

 A kettle is designed to heat water.
 Although it’s quite a simple job, you will quickly come to loathe your kettle if it starts playing up.
 If you are in the market for a new kettle, here are a few of the things you will need to consider before narrowing down your options.

-First of all, you will need to decide what type of kettle will suit you best.
-While most customers opt for an electric kettle for its modern look and its efficiency, other people will prefer to purchase a stovetop kettle for its aesthetic charm.
+- Type: First of all, you will need to decide what type of kettle will suit you best.
+While most customers opt for an electric kettle for its modern look and its efficiency, other people will prefer to purchase a stove top kettle for its aesthetic charm.

-It’s important to consider both the internal capacity of the kettle and its overall size.
-Internal capacity will determine how much water the kettle can hold, while the overall size of the kettle will determine where it fits on your kitchen countertop.
+- Size: It’s important to consider both the internal capacity of the kettle and its overall size.
+Internal capacity will determine how much water the kettle can hold, while the overall size of the kettle will determine where it fits on your kitchen counter top.

-If you are concerned about your children touching the outside of the kettle accidentally, make sure you purchase a kettle that doesn’t get too hot.
-Most classic stovetop kettles do heat up and can be dangerous to handle without an oven mitt.
+- Exterior Heat: If you are concerned about your children touching the outside of the kettle accidentally, make sure you purchase a kettle that doesn’t get too hot.
+Most classic stove top kettles do heat up and can be dangerous to handle without an oven mitt.
 Check the exterior heat of your kettle when you are considering it.

 The best multi-use overall tea kettle

 Our favorite kettle for 2021 is the Miroco Electric Kettle.
 This kettle is a state-of-the-art appliance with plenty of exciting modern features.
 With its minimalistic, simple design, it will look great in any kitchen.